 6. Lake Sylvia

 Lake Sylvia is about an hour away from Little Rock, in Perryville, and one of my favorite day trips as a kid.

 Lake Sylvia (map) is less active than some other camps mentioned so far.
 There is fishing and hiking, but no motor boats are allowed and the hiking isn't quite as scenic.
 They have whitewater paddling and the location can be used as a base camp to explore the Ouachitas (or some guide books say even Petit Jean and Pinnacle).
 It's highly recommended as a place for families or scout groups to hang out, BBQ, swim and have a fun time.

 Charlton is in Hot Springs and part of the Ouachita National Forests.
 Charlton is ranked by some as the best campsite in Arkansas.

 Charlton (map) has 57 sites, 10 with electricity, water and sewer, 20 with electricity and water and 27 with no utilities.

 At Charlton, they have "crystal clear" waters to swim in, picnic ares and fishing.
 It's located along Walnut Creek in the heart of the Ouachita National Forest.
 Their is a native stone dam that forms a swimming area with a grassy beach.

 If you like the hike, the sites are located close to the Lake Ouachita Vista Trail or the Ouachita National Recreation Trail.
 For bikers the Womble Trail is also close by, which is highly regarded as a biking trail.

 The lake is stocked with native fish by the Arkansas Game and Fish Commission.
-The U.S. Fish and Wildlife Service operates a trout hatchery below the dam and stocks the lake with trout as well.
+The U.S. Fish and Wildlife Service operates a trout hatchery below the dam.

 Choctaw is a popular campsite for families.
 It overlooks the lake and has 2 boat ramps and a swimming area.
 The recreation area has 30 picnic sites/grills.